joelluellwitz/jl0724/README.md

 * See if there is a real tag for "// See method documentation in interface definition."
 X Search for use of underscores.
 * Attempt to autoformat everything.
-* Look into getter and setter annotations.
+X Look into getter and setter annotations.
 X Consider renaming all references from DAO to data or repo.
 X Consider removing all references to DTO.
 * Explain use of final.